nicooga/paper-cup/README.md

   * params: optional, same as the header.
 Example: { name: "Goku", race: "Saiyan" }
   * body: optional, the body will be inserted with the [`-d`](http://curl.haxx.se/docs/manpage.html#-d) option of curl as it come.

-All the method returns a [`Response`](https://github.com/casapick/paper-cup/blob/master/lib/paper_cup/response.rb) object, that has two attributes status and response.
-The status is the status code of the respond and the response is the response itself.
+All the method returns a [`Response`](https://github.com/casapick/paper-cup/blob/master/lib/paper_cup/response.rb) object, that has two attributes status and body.
+The status is the status code of the respond and the body is the response.

 GET
 ----